-In other hands, Bluehost uses the traditional cPanel with their basic web hosting plans. cPanel is a popular tool that most of the hosting companies provides with their hosting plan.
+In the hand, Bluehost uses the traditional cPanel with its basic web hosting plans. cPanel is a popular tool that most of the hosting companies provide with their hosting plan.

 This is one of the most important factors one should consider when you are in search of a good web hosting provider.

 According to the latest Google Algorithm update, they have added site speed as a ranking factor.
 This means your site should loads fast in order to rank higher in the search result.